ansible/eda-server-operator/README.md

-# EDA Server Operator
+# EDA Controller Operator

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Code of Conduct](https://img.shields.io/badge/code%20of%20conduct-Ansible-yellow.svg)](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html)

-A Kubernetes operator for Kubernetes built with [Operator SDK](https://github.com/operator-framework/operator-sdk) and Ansible for deploying and maintaining the lifecycle of your [EDA Server](https://github.com/ansible/eda-server) application.
+A Kubernetes operator for Kubernetes built with [Operator SDK](https://github.com/operator-framework/operator-sdk) and Ansible for deploying and maintaining the lifecycle of your [EDA Controller](https://github.com/ansible/eda-server) application.

 ## Overview

-This operator is meant to provide a more Kubernetes-native installation method for EDA Server via an EDA Custom Resource Definition (CRD).
-In the future, this operator will grow to be able to maintain the full life-cycle of an EDA Server deployment.
+This operator is meant to provide a more Kubernetes-native installation method for EDA Controller via an EDA Custom Resource Definition (CRD).
+In the future, this operator will grow to be able to maintain the full life-cycle of an EDA Controller deployment.
 Currently, it can handle fresh installs and upgrades.

 ## Contributing